coffeymug/ataddons/index.md

 AF + Arena Frames Improved | This addon was saved over from the AT forums.
 It provides information on all buffs and debuffs on an enemy arena team.
 Auto Screenshot | Screenshots at interval set by user.
 Great for keeping a log of leveling or arena matches.
 Bagnon | Combines all your bags into one and allows you to search for items by name.
-Bartender | Allows you to easily customize your action bars.
+Bartender | Allows you to easily configure your action bars.
 Using Dominos you can clone characters in conjunction with Action Bar Saver. bChat | Works in combination with Prat to clear away clutter.
 Bind Pad | If you never want to worry about keybinding again this is really nice way to tackle the problem.
 Allows you to create more macros than the default UI allows.
 Make sure you do not use the same name for regular macros and Bindpad macros.
 Buffet | Great for mages.
 It creates a macro that utilizes the best items for mana and health.
 For example if you have arena water and mage food it would use the mage food instead and if you are out of mage food it uses arena water.